-St. Basil's Hall, built to house the University College's library and computer labs, officially opened in 1999.
-The library has excellent collections in various disciplines, including acquisitions of several significant academic collections in the areas of Canadian history, medieval history and theology.
+St. Basil's Hall, built to house the University's library and computer labs, officially opened in late 1999.
+The library has excellent collections in many disciplines, including recent acquisitions of several significant academic collections in the areas of Canadian history, medieval history and theology.
 The library provides full access to the resources of the entire Alberta library system.

-Two additional buildings came into use in 2007.
-The Le Fort Centre, a renovated historic building on the eastern edge of the campus, officially opened on June 30, 2007.
-It contains four classrooms, study areas, student lockers, a café and bookstore.
-Father Michael J. McGivney Hall (formerly Midlands United Church) houses the offices and classrooms of the Bachelor of Education program.
-The St. Mary's community frequently gathers in the large room on the main floor for lectures, meetings and celebrations.
+In the spring of 2004, our name was changed to St. Mary's University College and we were authorized by the Ministry to offer our own Bachelor of Arts (BA) degrees.
+Father Michael J. McGivney Hall (formerly Midlands United Church) was purchased two years later in 2006 and now houses the offices and classrooms of the Bachelor of Education program.
+The community of St. Mary's University frequently gathers in the hall on the main floor for lectures, meetings and celebrations.